mvs-org/new-frontiers/Readme_upgrades.md

 Transactions are injected at a speed of 1 per second

-#### Write small scrape to extract all of the extrinsics from the hyperspace chain working backwards from the most recent block.
+*Write small scrape to extract all of the extrinsics from the hyperspace chain working backwards from the most recent block.*
 These scraped extrinsics injected using a sudo_as method that allows the origin to be the same.

 #### Pitfalls
   1. Forks produced by BABE can lead to some of the transactions becoming invalid.
-  2. Will Babe -> Aura an issue?

   3. Is inject the whole history required every time?
-  4. Injection script cannot allow transactions to be signed using forked blocks as a reference

-  signed every transaction as an immortal and used the genesis block as reference.
+  4. Injection script cannot allow transactions to be signed using forked blocks as a reference signed every transaction as an immortal and used the genesis block as reference.